Milton Coste

 Work with an Experienced Real Estate Agent

-Navigating the NYC real estate market can be daunting, but an experienced real estate agent can be your greatest ally.
-Here’s how to ensure you choose the right agent to help you win a bidding war:
+The NYC real estate market can be daunting, but an experienced real estate agent can be your greatest ally.
+Here is how to choose the right agent to help you win a bidding war:

 Local Expertise

-Look for an agent with extensive knowledge of the neighborhoods you’re interested in.
-They should understand current market trends, pricing, and what makes properties in those areas desirable.
+Look for an agent with extensive knowledge of the neighborhoods you're interested in.
+They should understand current market trends, pricing, and what makes properties in those areas attractive to buyers.

 Strong Negotiation Skills

 A skilled negotiator can make a significant difference in a bidding war.
-Ask potential agents about their previous experiences with bidding wars and how they successfully navigated them.
+Ask potential agents about their previous experiences with bidding wars and how they won them for their clients.

 Network Connections